Exercise & activity

 There are many fitness opportunities in Guernsey and its important you find the right fitness regime for your needs.
 Here are some of the options available.

-- Your GP can prescribe fitness programmes via 'Life Fit' programme.
+- Your GP can prescribe fitness programmes via 'Active Health' programme.

 - 'Move Smart' programme is an MS specific programme run at Beau Sejour on a Wednesday.
 These are 'closed' sessions only for people with MS. You do not need to be a member of the MS Society to access these classes, but you do need to have your MS diagnosis verified by our MS nurse as a condition of eligibility- this is why referrals are only via our MS nurse.
-These sessions are funded by the MS Society.
+These sessions are funded by the MS Society Guernsey Group.

 A large number of classes available including tai chi, chai gong, yoga, Pilates, walking/wheelchair football, seated volleyball, table cricket, wheelchair dancing, and many more.